This article is inspired by the Stack Exchange post How to write if else statement in Linear programming?

 x &\leq y + M\cdot b\\

 where \(\epsilon > 0\) represents a small positive tolerance to simulate a \(>\) constraint.
-Please note that Gurobi does not support strict inequality constraints (\(<\) or \(>\)).
+Please note that Gurobi and other solvers do not support strict inequality constraints (\(<\) or \(>\)).
 In many applications, the \(\epsilon\) tolerance can be dropped, but you should evaluate for your specific use case whether setting \(\epsilon=0\) is feasible.
 The big-\(M\) value should be chosen as tight as possible to avoid numerical issues.
 Setting \(M\) equal to the largest of the upper bounds of \(x\) and \(y\) (if they are present) often works well.

 With the above formulation, we can use variable \(b\) to formulate the indicator constraints